Ultimate large-$Rm$ regime of the solar dynamo: Conclusions and discussion

-Despite the underlying simplifying modelling assumptions required to achieve large $Rm$, the core physics driving our dynamo (and that of \cite{delsordo13} and \cite{branden25} for different flow forcings), is in essence the same as that available in standard global solar dynamo models, in which hemispheric distributions of kinetic helicity have clearly been diagnosed \citep{simard16,strugarek18}.
-Since a generic $\alpha^2$-type mechanism and equally generic turbulent fluxes drive our solutions in the ultimate regime, there is good reason to believe that they bear some relevance to the Sun.
-But, of course, this simplified approach has its own limitations. \cite{branden25} have recently taken on looking at the explicit role of shear and rotation using a similar approach.
+Despite the underlying simplifying modelling assumptions required to achieve large $Rm$, the core physics driving this dynamo (and that of \cite{delsordo13} and \cite{branden25} for different flow forcings), is in essence the same as that available in standard global solar dynamo models, in which hemispheric distributions of kinetic helicity have clearly been diagnosed \citep{simard16,strugarek18}.
+Since a generic $\alpha^2$-type mechanism and equally generic turbulent fluxes drive these solutions in the ultimate regime, there is good reason to believe that they bear some relevance to the Sun.
+However, this simplified approach has its own limitations. \cite{branden25} have recently taken on looking at the explicit role of shear and rotation using a similar approach.
 Their results suggest that the large-scale field does not asymptote towards a small-value in this case.
-A realistic interplay between the tachocline, differential rotation and this dynamo remains to be studied though, and so are the geometric interplay between convection and the Coriolis force to inject helicity, meridional circulation, stratification and magnetic buoyancy effects, which are all likely to affect the overall picture.
+A realistic interplay between the tachocline, differential rotation, and this dynamo is yet to be studied though, and so are the geometric interplay between convection and the Coriolis force to inject helicity, meridional circulation, stratification, and magnetic buoyancy effects, which are all likely to affect the overall picture.